AdiHershko/ICM-Project/README.md

 # ICM-Project
-Very important semester project.
+5th semester project group number 2.
-Avi Soffer is the king.
+ICM is a solution for handling requests from college users which encouncter problems in the college various systems.